 Gifts from Foreign Sources

-Although gift recipients generally do not pay or need to report gift tax, they do have to report gifts from foreign sources if they exceed threshold amounts, by filing Form 3520, Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts.
-A foreign gift is considered to be any money or property received by a United States person from a foreign person, defined as a nonresident alien, or a foreign corporation, partnership, or estate and that is not reported as income.
-Foreign trusts are subject to special rules, which can be found in 2015 Instructions for Form 3520.
+Although gift recipients do not pay or need to report gift tax from domestic sources, they do have to report gifts from foreign sources if they exceed threshold amounts, by filing Form 3520, Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts.
+A foreign gift is deemed any money or property received by a United States person from a foreign person, defined as a nonresident alien, or a foreign corporation, partnership, or estate and that is not reported as income.
+Foreign trusts are subject to special rules, which can be found in Instructions for Form 3520.

 The threshold amounts depend on the donor.
 If the donor is a nonresident alien individual or foreign estate, then the gift must be reported only if it exceeds $100,000.
 If the donor is a foreign corporation or foreign partnership, including foreign persons related to those entities, then a gift exceeding the reportable value, adjusted for inflation) must be reported.
 These thresholds apply to the aggregate gifts received from related parties and to the aggregate gifts received from each donor during the year.